yssolk9102/kwk-virtual-curriculum-4/readme.md

 - Clone the repo `git clone git@github.com:turingschool/try-turing.git`
 - Open the project in your text editor of choice
-- Edit the project
-- You can push changes to production by pushing the `gh-pages` branch to GitHub
+- Edit the project on the `gh-pages` branch
+- Use this git workflow to push to production:
+  - `git add .`
+  - `git commit -m "Your message here"`
+  - `git push origin gh-pages`

 The changes may take a minute or two to be recognized on production.
 Please make sure you review your changes on production.
+If you prefer to edit on a different branch, follow the branch workflow and make a PR on GitHub.

 #### Running Locally - _Not Required_